brsmsg/CSE230-fall22-Group11/README.md

     * Randomly generated platforms.
     * The interaction of characters and different types of platforms, eg. spring platforms make the character spring up.
     * The acceleration of platforms over time.
+3. It takes time to figure out how to generalize the definition of platforms, i.e. different platforms can share the same code to reduce redundancy.

 #### Expect to meet goals?